costajob/sitemap/README.md

 I barely scratched the surface of Sequel, but it's a gem i will go for everyday in place of the bulky alternatives.

 ### Processes
 Once i get some decent performance it was time to parallelize the computation.
-I found a good balance on my workstation by spawning three processes: you can modify this value by assigning the desired number to the MAX_PROCS environment variable.
-By using processes i get a performance gain of about 35%.
+You can set how many processes are spawned by setting the MAX_PROCS environment variable (default to 3).

 ### Ruby 1.8.7 VS 2.3.0
 Once i extracted the gem i tested the library against ruby 2.3.0.
 I was expecting